People Open Up About Their Intriguing "Am I The Jerk?" Stories

 Pexels

 “My brother recently married a woman who has a young daughter (7 years old I think).
 They only dated for a short while and were engaged for less than a year, but that’s a different story.
-If this comes off like I don’t like my SIL, that’s kinda true.
-She’s a bit snobby and entitled and I haven’t had a lot of positive interactions with her.

 I have an uncommon name, but it’s not totally unique.
 Just kinda old fashioned and has a pretty long name too.
-For the sake of this post let’s say I’m ‘Maryanne.’
-(Not actually it).

 I’ve gone by my full name my whole life, and I’ve always rejected nicknames.
 I happen to like how it sounds.

-My SIL took to calling me nicknames.
+Let’s say my SIL’s daughter is ‘Marianna’.

 For this analogy, she calls me ‘Mary’.
 I absolutely hate the shortened version of my name.
 I’ve asked her multiple times not to call me it, and she always ‘forgets’.
 I’ve taken to ignoring her if she says the wrong name, but apparently, that’s rude.
 She says it’s confusing since I have such a similar name to her daughter and it’s easier to remember/say the nickname instead of my own.

 I’ve told her if she liked it so much she can give her kid the nickname, but I won’t tolerate it anymore from her.
 According to her and my brother, I’m being ‘aggressive’ and childish and it’s not that big of a deal.
+I asked how she’d feel if I called her the wrong thing or called her daughter a name she doesn’t like.

 She’s been saying I’m only being ‘difficult’ because I dislike her and she doesn’t see why it’s such a big deal.
 I know I may have come off as kinda a jerk but tbh you should call someone something they don’t like.”